 Once your crust has been readied, you will go ahead and preheat your oven then mix your filling ingredients together.
 This is usually easy to do by hand, but a hand mixer can be used.

 Pour into the crust and bake as directed.
-I prefer pumpkin pie fresh from the oven when still hot, but if you prefer it cold, set aside and let it cool before serving.
+I prefer pumpkin pie fresh from the oven when still hot, but if you like it cold, set it aside and let it cool before serving.

-Top with whipped cream, whipped topping, sugar-free vanilla ice cream, or vanilla yogurt to keep the recipe lightened-up.
+Top with whipped cream, whipped topping, or sugar-free vanilla ice cream, or vanilla yogurt to keep the recipe lightened-up.

 - Hand Mixer